maziac/DeZog/documentation/zx81/zx81-zsim.md

 	"hires": true/false
 }
 ~~~
-You can simulate pseudo-hires, hires (wrx) and non-hires games/programs with "hires" set to "true".
+You can simulate pseudo-hires, hires (wrx, arx) and non-hires games/programs with "hires" set to "true".
 Setting "hires" to false can be an advantage when debugging/developing non-hires games.
 If "hires" is false the dfile (the video screen) is decoded by "zsim" directly.
 The advantage is that any change in the screen is immediately visible as soon as the byte is added to the dfile.